Georgia Sex Offender Laws

 Rules governing underage and close-age relationships in Georgia.

 One formerly gray area in sex offender legislation is sexual acts between minors.
-In Georgia, laws define the difference between felonious and misdemeanor sexual contact or acts.
+In Georgia, laws define felonious and misdemeanor sexual contact or acts.
 The legal age of consent in Georgia is 16 years old.
-Anyone under the age of 16 is not able to legally consent to sexually activity regardless of the age of the other participant unless they’re married to each other.
+Anyone under the age of 16 cannot legally consent to sexual activity regardless of the age of the other participant unless they’re married to each other.

 Georgia does not have a close-in-age exemption, which decriminalizes some acts if there is less than four years difference between the ages of the sexual partners.
 These are so-called “Romeo and Juliet” laws that are meant to provide legal guidelines regarding such cases.
 The state does reduce the crime from a felony to a misdemeanor if the offender is younger than 19 and the victim is less than four years younger than the offender at the time of the act.